Rexe0/BetterSurvival/README.md

 - Treasure has a small chance to yield Lost Fisherman's Knowledge which when used grants the recipes for all relevant fishing items
 - Wandering Trader can now sell Fish Codex which displays all fish that exist and how many they have caught alongside other information
 - Fisherman Villagers now sell Rain Callers which can be used to forcibly summon rain or snow the next day
+- Players can now craft lava fishing rods: Obsidian, Tungsten and Netherite (Obsidian Rod uses 3 obsidian, Tungsten Rod uses 3 Tungsten Crystals, each made from 8 Tungsten Clumps and 1 Magma Cream, Netherite Rod is made from upgrading the Tungsten Rod using Netherite)
+- Lava rods can fish in lava and in the Nether, yielding new fish
+- Fishing in the Nether gives treasure from a new loot pool, has a more difficult minigame and has a chance to fish up hostile enemies
+- If it rains or snows in the overworld, it will rain lava in the Nether making fishing faster and also allowing the player to catch new fish types

 **Golf:**
 - Added Golf as an optional player created mini-game